 Macpherson advises asking this question as another way of eliciting information on a firm’s culture.
 Ideally, she says you want to join a business that conducts 360 degree assessments (eg. Goldman Sachs).
 They’re fairer and indicate that the bank is genuinely interested in appraising its people properly.

-Gordon suggests asking this as another means of establishing the extent to which the group you’re joining is in a process of upheaval.
+This is another means of establishing the extent to which the group you’re joining is in a process of upheaval.
 If the return on equity is significantly sub-par, big changes are inevitable.

-Another question suggested by the first year analyst.
-With the possible exception of some areas of HR and compliance, most banking divisions are being asked to become more efficient.
+Most banking divisions are being asked to become more efficient.
 How are these efficiencies likely to change the role you’re applying to?

 Finally, it helps to give your interviewer a chance to talk about themselves.
 People love to discuss their own experiences.
 Asking personal questions provides this opportunity.
 It also gives you another opportunity to probe the cultural aspects of the firm you’re thinking of joining.
-Two birds, one stone.
-Good luck.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available.